 Integrate your app and APIs with Moesif

 In order to use the Billing Meters feature in Moesif, you need to have your APIs integrated with Moesif.
-This is because Moesif will need the metrics from the API usage to send Stripe the info it requires for accurate billing.
+This is because Moesif will need the metrics from the API usage to send Stripe the info it requires for accurate direct monetization.
 Once your APIs are integrated with Moesif, you can also use other features which pair well with our Billing Meters feature, including behavioral emails, governance rules, and alerts.

 If you are not currently using Moesif to monitor your APIs, integration can be done in a few different ways.
 If you are using an API gateway or API management platform, you can use one of our many plugins which allow you to quickly move metrics data from your APIs into Moesif.
 If you are not using a third-party gateway or management platform, or want to do it at the API code level, you can use one of our SDKs.
 A Moesif SDK will allow you to easily integrate Moesif with your Node, Python, or Java APIs (plus many, many more languages and frameworks) directly from your code.
 Either way is easy and simple to support.